dirigeants/klasa/README.md

     - Inhibitors: Middleware that can stop a command from running (blacklist, permissions...).
     - Languages: Easy internationalization support for your bot!
     - Monitors: Watch every single message your bot receives!
 They're perfect for no-mention-spam, swear word filter, and so on!
-    - Providers: You can have one, or more, they're interfaces for the configs system and ensures the data is written correctly!
+    - Providers: You can have one, or more, they're interfaces for the settings system and ensures the data is written correctly!
     - Tasks: The newest addition to Klasa, they're pieces that handles scheduled tasks.

 ## Time to get started!